sidxu18-ai/SmartOfficeAssistant/README.md

 ## 📞 Support

-If you have any questions or issues, please open an issue on GitHub or contact [your-email@example.com].
+If you have any questions or issues, please open an issue on [GitHub](https://github.com/sidxu18-ai/SmartOfficeAssistant/issues).

 ---